Start planning your trip

-As a resort area that was developed into a summer retreat, Karuizawa has many stylish wooden Western-style boardinghouses which can cost anywhere from 5,000 to 10,000 yen per night.
+As a resort area that was developed into an area for summer retreats, Karuizawa has many stylish wooden Western-style boardinghouses which can cost anywhere from 5,000 to 10,000 yen per night.
 There are many different types of these places, which include delicious breakfasts and are pet-friendly.
 Choose one to your liking.

 Naka Karuizawa also has traditional onsen inns.
 These are also priced around 5,000 to 10,000 yen a night.
 We recommend staying in this area for those who want to soak in the hot springs and enjoy traditional Japanese cuisine.

-The area also has many business and luxury hotels.
+The area also has many business and luxury hotels available on Booking.com.
 Three particularly well-reviewed hotels are The Prince Karuizawa, Hoshinoya Karuizawa and the Karuizawa Hotel Soyokaze.
 Let’s take a look at these three spots.

 Reasonably priced for a luxury hotel at 20,000 yen a night, this high-quality hotel offers excellent service.
 You can enjoy a Western-style breakfast while looking out at the hotel courtyard, which is popular with guests of all ranges.
 Guests also get special privileges like onsen admission, rental bicycle access and free morning coffee.